hartmantis/omnijack-ruby/README.md

 1. Fork it ( https://github.com/[my-github-username]/omnijack/fork )
 2. Create your feature branch (`git checkout -b my-new-feature`)
+3. Add tests for any new code and ensure all tests pass (`rake`)
-3. Commit your changes (`git commit -am 'Add some feature'`)
+4. Commit your changes (`git commit -am 'Add some feature'`)
-4. Push to the branch (`git push origin my-new-feature`)
+5. Push to the branch (`git push origin my-new-feature`)
-5. Create a new Pull Request
+6. Create a new Pull Request